Hussien-K11/Incident-Response-Policy-Review/README.md

 - Simulating a common phishing scenario and walking through response phases
 - Suggesting improvements based on observed limitations
 - Practising clear documentation, critical thinking, and post-incident reflection

+> **Analyst Note:**
+> This project was created to mirror the type of review and response task a new SOC analyst might perform during onboarding.
+It challenges me to not only understand policy documentation, but to think critically about how it translates into action — and whether it holds up during high-pressure incidents.

+---